Yassine-El-Ghazi/Yassine-El-Ghazi/README.md

 🎓 Cybersecurity student at Euromed University of Fes
 🔐 Passionate about offensive security, CTFs (pwn, OSINT, forensics, web), and vulnerability analysis
-💻 Developer with experience in C, C++, Python, Web, and Flutter
+💻 Developer with experience in C, C++, Python, Java, and basic web technologies
 🧠 Naturally curious and always exploring new tools, frameworks, and cybersecurity techniques
 🛠️ I love building technical projects, solving challenges, and learning deeply.